DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/07-bento-production/homework.md

 Mike Marketer

 ## Question 7 (optional)

-Go to this Bento deployment of Stable Diffusion: http://54.176.205.174/
+Go to this Bento deployment of Stable Diffusion: http://54.176.205.174/ (or deploy it yourself)

-Use the txt2image endpoint and update the prompt to: "A cartoon dragon with sunglasses"
+Use the txt2image endpoint and update the prompt to: "A cartoon dragon with sunglasses".
-- Don't change the seed, it should be 0 by default
+Don't change the seed, it should be 0 by default

 What is the resulting image?